fabiosperotto/simplecodemetrics/README-en.md

 ## How to use
-Download the latest version.
+Download the latest .zip compressed version from the [releases](https://github.com/fabiosperotto/simplecodemetrics/releases) page.
 Needs only the Java JDK installed on the machine.
 The application directory has the .jar executable and a tools directory that has the necessary configuration files for the software to work.
 Run the .jar file and follow the onscreen instructions.

 ## Compatibility
 - Java JDK 18 or above (there is an executable for Java 8);